 The little knowledge which most peoples had of those who were far away favored the nations engaged in commerce of economy.
 They put into their dealing the obscurities they wanted ; they had all the advantages which intelligent nations assume over ignorant peoples.

-Egypt, by religion and ethos separated from any communication with foreigners, practiced almost no outside trade ; she enjoyed fertile land and extreme abundance.
+Egypt, resistant by religion and customs to any communication with foreigners, practiced almost no outside trade ; she enjoyed fertile land and extreme abundance.
 She was the Japan of those times : she was self-sufficient.

 So far were the Egyptians from jealousy over trade that they abandoned the Red Sea trade to all the small nations that had some port on it.
 They allowed the Idumeans, the Jews, and the Syrians to keep fleets there.
 For this navigation Solomon employed Tyrians who were familiar with those waters.